We sort your Self Assessment for you. £169, all in.

 Are you registered as self-employed?

-Freelance artists that earn over a certain amount must declare their income to HMRC.
-This is the case whether you’re working on art full-time or whether it’s a side-gig.
+Freelance artists who earn over a certain amount must declare their income to HMRC.
+This is the case whether you’re working on art full-time or whether it’s a side gig.
+Below are the rates and thresholds at which you pay income tax in the current tax year.

-Either way, to be eligible to claim state-provided support, you need to have been paying certain taxes for at least the previous two tax years.
+To be eligible to claim state-provided support, you need to have paid income tax and National Insurance for at least the previous two tax years.
+This is so HMRC has a written record of your income and employment status.

 National Insurance typeEligible for JSA?Paid by